 Persian Cuisine: Kebab

-In the restaurant menus you will mostly see Kebabs. that is grilled meet such as filet mignon, chicken, ground beef, or fish served with Chelo and a grilled tomato.
-Iranians are proud of their skills in preparing rice and there are different kinds they know such as Chelo, Polo, Abkesh, and Kateh.
+In the restaurant menus, you will most definitely see Kebabs.
+Kebab is grilled meat such as filet mignon, chicken, ground beef, or fish served with Chelo with grilled tomato and pepper.
+Iranians are proud of their skills in preparing rice, and there are different ways to cook them, such as Chelo, Polo, Abkesh, and Kateh.
 Chelo is fluffy Persian rice with some saffron rice on top.

-Polo is referred to a mixed-rice that is accompanied by chicken, lamb, beef, or fish.
-Zereshk Polo is one of the most famous Polos that has Persian barberries and saffron and is served with chicken.
-Another is lima bean and dill rice usually it’s served with lamb shank next to or chicken.
+Polo is mixed rice usually served with chicken, lamb, beef, or fish.
+Zereshk Polo is one of the most popular Polos that has Persian barberries and saffron, and you mostly see it served with chicken.
+Another is lima bean and dill rice, usually served with lamb shank next to the chicken.